helxplatform/helx-ui/README.md

 bin/populate_env public/env.json
 ```

-Once you've generated an env.json file, it's usually easier to just tweak the file directly
+Once you've generated an `env.json` file, it's usually easier to just tweak the file directly
 rather than running `populate_env` again.

 ## Appstore login configuration

 Out of the box the `admin` account is configured and available for use.
 For
-some dev this login may be enough to test changes or validate an update, but
+some devs this login may be enough to test changes or validate an update, but
-for testing a more standard user login view/flow you will want to use one
+for testing a more standard user login view/flow, you will want to use one
 of the social login options.

 In order to use SSO login options, you'll need to be running Appstore in Kubernetes.